 You would have thought that being in one of the most popular and iconic franchises ever would be catnip to any actor – after all, who hasn’t dreamed of picking up a lightsaber and taking on the Empire?
-But for some of the stars who appeared in the (so far) six films, it wasn’t all it’s cracked up to be.
+But for some of the stars who appeared in the franchise, it wasn’t all it’s cracked up to be.

 During filming, he wrote to his friend about Paul [sic] Lucas and how “rubbish” the dialogue was, “none of which makes my character clear or even bearable”.
 Later on, he hated being recognised for playing Kenobi and is known to have thrown away all fan mail before opening it.